· Lincoln J Bicalho · Development · 27 min read

 Solution:

-// Add clock skew tolerance
+// PURPOSE: Configure clock skew tolerance for distributed deployments

 services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)